How Much House Can I Afford in Ontario? Your 2026 Guide

 Down Payment Rules in Ontario

-Canada's minimum down payment rules are set federally and apply uniformly across Ontario:
+Canada's minimum down payment rules are set federally and apply uniformly across Ontario.
+For the full breakdown including FHSA, RRSP HBP, and CMHC insurance costs, see our Minimum Down Payment Canada guide.

 - Homes under $500,000: 5% minimum down payment